 Axon International Limited has provided a break up of its Cost card

 Zen International has two subsidiaries Company A and Company B. Both companies are into the manufacturing of Air Conditioners and serve two different markets.
 The company intends to venture into the manufacturing of Air conditioner Coils and decide to price the Product cost by mapping the various expenses to determine the Product cost and the applicable margin (11%) to derive the Selling Price for the same.
 The company can utilize both the subsidiaries to manufacture Air Conditioner Coils and did break up analysis of Product Costs shown below:

-As can be observed from the above, the Product cost per unit is higher for Company A compared to Company B. This is on account of higher raw material cost.
-However, it is worth noting that Labor Cost for subsidiary Company A is less compared to Company B, which is on account of the availability of cheap and skilled labor in its area of operation.
-Thus, by analyzing the Cost structure of both its subsidiaries, Company A and B, namely Zen International, can better optimize resource allocation to benefit from the efficiency and price benefit.
+As observed above, Company A has a higher product cost per unit than Company B, primarily due to its higher raw material cost.
+However, it is important to note that subsidiary Company A incurs lower labor costs than Company B, thanks to the availability of cheap and skilled labor in its area of operation.
+By analyzing the cost structure of its subsidiaries, Zen International can actively optimize resource allocation to leverage the efficiency and price benefits derived from these disparities.

-Thus, Zen International can allocate Raw Material allocation from subsidiary Company B and labor input from subsidiary Company A by undertaking product cost analysis.
+Thus, Zen International can allocate Raw Materials from subsidiary Company B and labor input from subsidiary Company A by undertaking product cost analysis.

 This has been a guide to Product Cost Examples.
-Here we discuss the overview and top 5 practical Product Cost Examples along with a detailed explanation and downloadable excel template.
+Here we discuss the overview and top 5 practical Product Cost Examples, a detailed explanation, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –